JMarcosHP/Debian-Indestructible/plugin-explanation.md

 ## Credits

-This implementation is based on [Siduction's rollback-grub.sh](https://github.com/siduction/siduction-btrfs/blob/main/siduction-btrfs-0.4.0/rollback-grub.sh), adapted for Debian/Ubuntu systems with enhancements for error handling and logging.
+This implementation is based on [Siduction's rollback-grub.sh](https://github.com/siduction/siduction-btrfs/blob/main/siduction-btrfs-0.4.0/rollback-grub.sh), adapted for vanilla Debian/Ubuntu systems with enhancements for error handling and logging.

 Special thanks to the Siduction developers for sharing this solution.